S-M-V/s-m-v.github.io/research.md

   </video>
 </div>
 <p style="text-align: center; font-style: italic;">
-  The beauty of defects: with just a single spin in diamond, we capture the nanoscopic choreography of spin waves in permalloy.
+  The perfection of defects: with just a single spin in diamond, we capture the nanoscopic choreography of spin waves in permalloy.
 </p>

 <h2>... and more.</h2>